Formic acid: From methyl formate and formamide

 A disadvantage of this approach is the need to dispose of the ammonium sulfate byproduct.
 This problem has led some manufacturers to develop energy-efficient methods of separating formic acid from the excess water used in direct hydrolysis.
 In one of these processes, used by BASF, the formic acid is removed from the water by liquid-liquid extraction with an organic base.

 Niche and obsolete chemical routes

 By-product of acetic acid production

 A significant amount of formic acid is produced as a byproduct in the manufacture of other chemicals.
 At one time, acetic acid was produced on a large scale by oxidation of alkanes, by a process that cogenerates significant formic acid.
-This oxidative route to acetic acid has declined in importance so that the aforementioned dedicated routes to formic acid have become more important.
+This oxidative route to acetic acid has declined in importance, so the aforementioned dedicated routes to formic acid have become more important.

 Hydrogenation of carbon dioxide

 The catalytic hydrogenation of CO_{2} to formic acid has long been studied.
 This reaction can be conducted homogeneously.
+Electrolytic reduction of CO_{2} to formate has been investigated but not commercialized.